kantoku-code/PowerMill-PatternCleaner/README.md

 # ***PowerMill-PatternCleaner***
-This is a script for Autodesk software "PowerMill".
+This is a macro for Autodesk software "PowerMill".

 Use 2D offset to eliminate slight self-intersection of the pattern.